hyperledger/besu-docs/docs/Concepts/NetworkID-And-ChainID.md

     }
     ```

-Besu sets the chain ID, and by default the network ID, automatically when connecting to a network
+Besu sets the chain ID (and by default the network ID) automatically, using either the
+[`--genesis-file`](../Reference/CLI/CLI-Syntax.md#genesis-file) option or when specifying a
-specified using the [`--network`](../Reference/CLI/CLI-Syntax.md#network) option.
+network using the [`--network`](../Reference/CLI/CLI-Syntax.md#network) option.
 The following
 table lists the available networks and their chain and network IDs.

 | Network   | Chain | Chain ID | Network ID | Type        |